topherCantrell/FSM/journal/README.md

 # Journal

+## 8/20/2016

+Finished up with the pi implementation.
+Now to make sure the propeller uses the updated state names.

 ## 8/17/2016

 Lots of work on the pi tic-tac-toe state machine.
 Only thing left is the game loop.